HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 ## Impact and goals:

-- Demonstration of a quantum technique for (reinforcement learning?) implemented in a accessible format within a game
+- Demonstration of a quantum technique for (reinforcement learning?) implemented in an accessible format within a game

 - Convolutional Neuronal Networks in combination with quantum mechanics are novel to this approach, as they were only applied to image recognition.

 - comparison of error rates, noise mitigation (in gates and measurement?)?

 - execution speed of a quantum simulator running on a classical computer compared to a quantum computer running at IBM Q Experience (using the Big-O Notation or with pure computation time?)?

+- Explore the opportunities for mapping a the state of a complex game into the current Qiskit environment.

 ## Implementation plan: Timeline, tasks & resources (research papers, Qiskit libraries/modules...)